SyMelin/MelinSylvie_13_21072022/README.md

-# Project 12 - Sportsee
+# Project 13 - Argent Bank

 This project for the Argent Bank app, designed to be a frontend project, is connected to a micro API backend service that must be launched locally.
 The repository contains all the source code for both frontend and backend parts.